kevinsullivan/cs2120f22/README.md

         3. Sign in using your UVa credentials.
         4. Click Software in the left-hand navigation.
         5. Select Windows 10 Education version 21H1 then click on the right to get an update key.
-        6. After obtaining the OS key copy it, go to Windows Activation Settings, select Change Product Key, paste your upgrade key, and you're done.
+        6. After obtaining the OS key copy it, go to Windows Activation Settings, select Change Product Key, paste your upgrade key, commit the change (hit Enter or OK or whatever is required), and you're done.
         7. Reboot your machine.
 You can check the Windows *System Information* app to confirm that your OS is updated.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: <https://github.com/>
 - Install Docker Desktop: <https://www.docker.com/products/docker-desktop>.
 It's free.
 If you already have it, update it to the current version.